AntoineBernigaud/Super_Resolution_FOCCUS/README.md

 # Description of this repo

-A Conditional Generative Adversarial Network (CGAN) was trained on matching pairs of DUACS and FOCCUS patches.
+A Conditional Generative Adversarial Network (CGAN) was trained on matching pairs of DUACS and SWOT patches.
 The architecture was inspired by https://jleinonen.github.io/ and is divided into

 - data.py the data loader